eficode-academy/git-katas/lfs/README.md

 Let us now pretend to be a second developer.

 1. Leave the exercise folder and go back up to the `lfs` exercise folder with `cd ..`.
 2. Now let us make a new clone of the (local) remote.
-We can force Git to behave more like a regular clone by using `git clone --no-local remote newclone`.
+We can force Git to behave more like a regular clone by using:

+    ```shell
+    git clone --no-local remote newclone
+    ```

 3. cd into the `newclone` folder and investigate a bit.
 Notice how everything has just worked out by magic, and all checkout files have the expected size and content?
 4. Feel free to make more changes in any of the two remotes and push/pull these as time allows.